Usbac/wolff/docs/en/cache.md

 So the view will be loader from that file and any change made to the original file will not be displayed until the cache file expires or is deleted manually.

-You can perfectly refresh the cache deleting the cache folder content or the folder itself.
+You can refresh the cache by deleting the cache folder content or the folder itself.

-If you want to force a view to don't use the cache system, you can pass a `false` value to the `render` method of the `Wolff\Core\View` class as the third parameter.
+If you want to avoid the use of the cache system for a view, you can pass a `false` value to the `render` method of the `Wolff\Core\View` class as the third parameter.

 ```php
 View::render('home', $data, false);
 ```

-That will force that view to don't use the cache system, keep in mind that the loading time could increase due to this.
+That will render the view without taking the cache in consideration, keep in mind that the loading time could increase due to this.

-The default life time for a cache file is One week.
+The default life time for a cache file is one week.

 ## Methods

 ### Is enabled

-`isEnabled()`
+`isEnabled(): bool`

 Returns `true` if the cache system is enabled, `false` otherwise.